Stage Nearly Set For Miss Universe Pageant At Seminole Hard Rock Hotel & Casino In Hollywood

 HOLLYWOOD (CBSMiami) – This week, the eyes of the world are on the city of Hollywood as they host the Miss Universe 2021 contestants.

 “Anytime we can showcase our city to an international group of delegates, like the Miss Universe contestants, we are so excited and proud to showcase our city in here in South Florida,” said Hollywood Mayor Josh Levy.
-“We are honored.”READ MORE: Price Gouging Hotline Now Open Due To Fuel Shortage Fears
+“We are honored.”READ MORE: There Is No Gas Shortage In South Florida, Panic Buying Led To Long Lines At Gas Stations

 The 74 participants traveled to South Florida from all over the globe.